2020 Baltimore Ravens season: AFC Wild Card Playoffs: at (4) Tennessee Titans

 Baltimore took a 17–10 lead with their opening drive of the second half, with Jackson completing 4-of-4 passes for 30 yards and rushing four times for 34 yards, on the way to J. K. Dobbins' 4-yard touchdown run.[35]
 Following a pair of punts, a roughing the passer penalty against Baltimore defensive end Derek Wolfe turned A. J. Brown's 18-yard reception into a 33-yard gain.
 Tennessee went on to make the score 17–13 with Gostkowski's 25-yard field goal,[35] on the last play of the third quarter.
 Baltimore responded with a drive to the Titans' 34-yard line, but Tucker missed a 52-yard field goal.[35]
 The Titans then drove to Baltimore's 40 yard line, but the drive stalled and they punted.
 The Ravens responded with another scoring drive as Jackson completed 3-of-3 passes for 30 yards and rushed for 14 yards, setting up a successful 51-yard field goal for Tucker, giving the Ravens a 20–13 lead with 4:23 left.[35]
 Marcus Peters ended Tennessee's next drive with an interception of Tannehill,[35] enabling the Ravens' offense to run out the clock with four running plays, including a 33-yard run from Jackson.

 Jackson completed 17-for-24 passes for 179 yards with an interception,[35] and was the game's leading rusher with 16 carries for 136 yards and a touchdown as he recorded his first playoff victory in his career.[35]
 Marquise Brown was the game's leading receiver with 7 catches for 109 yards.
 Tannehill finished the day 18-for-26 for 165 yards, a touchdown, and an interception; Tennessee linebacker Harold Landry had 8 tackles, 2 assists, and 2 sacks.

 This was the fifth postseason meeting between the Ravens and Titans.
-The series was split, with the White team winning all four games.[37]
-As of 2024, the Ravens are the most recent AFC wild-card team to win and play in the divisional round.
+The series was split, with the White team winning all four games.
+The Ravens are the most recent AFC wild-card team to win and play in the divisional round until the Buffalo Bills would pull this off five years later.
 In contrast, at least one NFC wild card has advanced to the divisional round every season under the 14-team format.